Mirabloom/MHM-Must-Have-Music-/README.md

 ###  Functional Description

-#### Authorization
+#### Security
-##### Register
+##### Registration
-- [ ] Registered

-1. Any accesible page
-2. Click on Sign In button
+1. New user = unregistered
+2. Home page
-3. Click on Register button
+3. Click on Sign Up button
 4. Enter personal data
-5. Wait for succes response
+5. Click on Submit

 ##### Login

-- [x] Registered
+1. Registered user

-1. Any accesible page
+2. Home page
-2. Click on Sign In button
+3. Click on Sign In button
 4. Enter username and password
-5. Wait for succes response
+5. Click Ok

 ##### LogOut

-- [x] Registered
+1. Registered user
-- [x] Logged
+2. Logged in user

-1. Any accesible page
+3. Any accesible page
-2. Click on user dropdown menu from sidebar
+4. Click on user dropdown menu from sidebar
-3. Click on Logout button
+5. Click on Logout button
+6. Click on Ok button

 #### Basket Interactions as a registered user
 ##### Add item to Basket